The Japanese entrepreneur who created the world's first and number one DeFi service talks about the "future of finance"

 If you think based on failure, you will inevitably become conservative in your approach, so I think that you should have the mindset of "maybe I'll have a chance," and try everything you want to do, especially while you're in your 20s and 30s.

-Starting a business is not a goal, but a means to an end.
-If you have an interesting idea or business opportunity, you should start a business now.
+Entrepreneurship is a Means, Not an End If you have an exciting idea or a business opportunity, you should start a company right away.

 Nagatomo: Toyosaki, you also support young people in starting their own businesses.
 What do you tell young people who want to start their own businesses?